 It doesn’t matter what industry or country you’re in, everything about business has changed in the last few years alone.
 Business and society are always changing – let alone the magnitude of change that has occurred over the last few years.
 Between economic conditions and constant technological changes, your customers are not the same group that they were in the past.

-In a perfect world, research should be repeated every 1-2 years to help you gauge success and effectiveness of your brand and determine progress in influencing your market’s perceptions.
+In a perfect world, research should be repeated every 1-2 years to help you gauge brand success and effectiveness and determine progress in influencing your market’s perceptions.

 - “We already know our customers – we talk to them every day.”